 Master of Landscape Architecture II

 The advanced-degree program (MLA II) is structured to support students in conceiving and executing a thesis project.
 This advanced degree demands the acquisition of proficiency in performing research and scholarly pursuit and not a perfection of professional design skills.
-Other than the required credits for research/ methodology coursework and the final thesis studio, advanced-degree students select electives from History, Ecology and Planting, Urban Landscape Systems Theory, Representation and Site Technology and Professional Practice that pertain to their research area of interest.
+Other than the required credits for research/ methodology coursework and the final thesis studio, advanced-degree students select electives that pertain to their research area of interest.

-MLA II applicants should hold an accredited professional degree in landscape architecture, have significant professional experience, and submit a thesis proposal as part of their personal statement.
+MLA II applicants should have an accredited professional degree in landscape architecture, professional practice experience, and a thesis proposal for submission as part of their personal statement.

 Per-semester courseload: 18 credits